Necessary and Sufficient Conditions for Difference Flatness: Necessary and Sufficient Conditions

 and

-Consequently, the system is flat if and only if the subsystem $f_{3},\ldots,f_{\bar{k}},f_{rest}$ with the inputs $(\bar{x}_{2},\eta_{1})$ is flat. {} In the following steps, we proceed analogously.
+Consequently, the system is flat if and only if the subsystem $f_{3},\ldots,f_{\bar{k}},f_{rest}$ with the inputs $(\bar{x}_{2},\eta_{1})$ is flat.
+In the following steps, we proceed analogously.
 First, we eliminate all redundant inputs of the subsystem $f_{k+1},\ldots,f_{\bar{k}},f_{rest}$, $k\geq2$.
 Subsequently, we decompose the subsystem by straightening out the distribution $D_{k}$ with a transformation that can be interpreted as an input transformation for the subsystem.
-Continuing this procedure until $k=\bar{k}-1$ transforms the system (\ref{eq:sys_straightened_out_Delta}) into the form
+Continuing this procedure until $k=\bar{k}-1$ introduces new coordinates on $\mathcal{X}\times\mathcal{U}$ such that the map (\ref{eq:sys_straightened_out_Delta}) has the form

 and shows by a repeated application of Lemma \ref{lem:basic_decomposition_flat} that the complete system is flat if and only if the subsystem

 with the inputs $(\bar{x}_{\bar{k}},\eta_{\bar{k}-1})$ is flat.